 Dylan Tupper Rupert is a Bay Area design student, by way of Seattle.
 Maker-baker-thinker-feeler–puppy chaser.
 In love with the real world.

-Erica Segovia is a beautiful 21-year-old photographer from San Antonio, Texas.
+Erica Segovia is a beautiful 22-year-old photographer from San Antonio, Texas.

 Gabi Gregg is the stylish fat girl behind GabiFresh.com.
 She has an unhealthy obsession with game shows and the Knowles sisters.

 Hannah Johnson is the associate beauty editor of xoJane and runs the style blog An Aesthetic Feast.
-She loves writing, acting, beauty, film, fashion, creating things, cooking & eating, history and art & design.
+She loves writing, acting, beauty, film, fashion, creating things, cooking and eating, history, art, and design.

 Hattie Stewart is an illustrator and artist based in London.
 She shows her work in Berlin and London and has worked with many zines, websites (including Urban Outfitters), magazines (e.g., Another Magazine), and fashion brands (including House of Holland).

 Jenny Zhang is a poet, writer, and performer living in New York.
 She’s the author of the poetry collection Dear Jenny, We Are All Find.
-You can find her at jennybagel.com, at her blog, Fashion for Writers, and on Twitter @jennybagel.
+You can find her at jennybagel.com; at her blog, Fashion for Writers; and on Twitter.

 Julianne Escobedo Shepherd is a writer and editor in Brooklyn who contributes to SPIN, VIBE, Interview, the New York Times, and other publications, and hosts Universópolis, a show about music from Latin America and the diaspora.
 She wants to go out dancing at all times, no question.

-Kendra Yee is a 16-year-old alien dreamer who lives in Toronto.
-Her head is in the clouds and her hands are stained with ink.
-She never leaves the house without a sketchbook.
-She likes to post her drawings and musings on Unadoptable.
+Kendra Yee is an 18-year-old illustrator who lives in Toronto.
+Her hands are always stained with ink, and she never leaves the house without her backpack, a variety of pens, and multiple sketchbooks.
+She likes to post her drawings and musings at Unadoptable.
+Email her at email@example.com.

 Krista Burton writes the award-winning blog Effing Dykes and lives in Chicago.
 When she’s not writing, she travels for her job, tries not to stare openly at cute girls, and spends inordinate amounts of time in drugstore makeup aisles.

 Laia Garcia grew up on a tropical island obsessing over magazines, fashion, and music.
-She’s still obsessed with all those things, except now she lives in Brooklyn with two black cats!—although only one belongs to her.
-She writes and styles and sings in a band.
+She’s still obsessed with all those things, except now she lives in Brooklyn with her cat.
+She writes and styles and loves the internet.

 Lauren Redding is Rookie’s managing editor.
 She calls Brooklyn home and loves reading books, fawning over dogs she meets, and eating french fries.
 She is dedicated to mastering the art of frying the perfect egg.
 After almost a year, she is a novice at best.